otsedom/ViolaJonesCascades/README.md

 # ViolaJonesCascades
-xml files for OpenCV designed for different face related tasks such as head and shoulders , eye , mouth and nose detection.
+xml files for OpenCV designed for different face related.

+Detectors include as target head and shoulders, eye, mouth and nose detection.
+Most of them were distributed whithin OpenCV before release 3

 A couple of python sample codes are included.

-Observe the license included in each xml file.
+Observe the license details included in each xml file.